Azure Disk Storage

 Virtual machines use disks to store an operating system, applications, and data in Azure.
 All virtual machines have at least two disks: a Windows operating system disk and a temporary disk.
 Both the operating system disk and the image are virtual hard disks (VHDs).
 An Azure storage account stores them.
 Virtual machines can also have one or more data disks with the VHD extension.

-Temporary Disk: It is associated with the virtual machine that resides in the underlying hardware that provisions the server.
+Temporary Disk: It comes associated with the virtual machine residing in the underlying hardware that provisions the server.
 So, the temporary disk is not in a storage account.
 It resides in the underlying hardware like the server.

 Types of Disks